 However, there are few role models in this community.
 Rural Ugandans are often told from an early age to keep quiet when they face injustice.
 Silent perseverance is highly regarded in a wife.
 Persistent communication habits, needed every day in order to maintain strong relationships, are not easy to develop in adulthood.

 My hope is that government officials can go beyond education, and use role play and modelling to communicate their very important message.

 Our monitoring team will continue to survey the local community until 2020.
 So far, we’ve learned that home violence has reduced and kids are sharing more of what they learn from school, at home.
 Everyone is developing a voice and feeling less pressure in their everyday lives.
 Daytime drinking is under control and families are actively planting commercial crops, and engaging in small business.
 Men and women admit they are communicating better, and even see a change of attitude in their partner.

 While this has been a small initiative, reaching about 300 area families, with a budget of under $2,000, everyone involved believes it has been a beneficial exercise.
 Family development and cohesion is not an easy thing to develop without visible and vocal allies.
 Having government, local business, and financial institutions involved has been a wonderful boost.

-Hopeline Organization is contemplating extending these meetings to build upon their successes.
+Hopeline Organization and The Real Uganda have applied for funding to extend these meetings to build upon their successes.
 10 months of sustained intervention is a short time in the grand scheme of things.
 The plan would be to focus on economic development techniques, while monitoring the social situation.
 Future meetings will include the development of group savings initiatives, household budgeting tips, and how to identify small business opportunities in the local market area.

 We’re looking forward to being a part of Kkoba family growth and prosperity!